 - There are several complaints regarding broken and leaking parts.

 - Basically, it is not a tough lad.
-The other thing, it’s not as fuel efficient as most websites suppose.
+The other thing is, it’s not as fuel efficient as some websites suppose.

-- The larger engines have better consumption than it.
+- The larger engines have better consumption than it has.

 2. Husqvarna 450e Bears a Few Differences

 This is a close sibling of the Husqvarna 450 original, but it bears a few differences.

 It also has two variations with the new model adding a few robust features.

 I like the fact that the newer model has a tool-less chain tensioner that makes chain tension adjustment a buzz.

 Another of the Husqvarna 450’s features is the flip-up tank cap which makes refueling much easier.
 If you often misplace the tank cap, it’s also a great feature because you don’t have to remove the cap wholly.

 Regarding performance, this is a 3.2hp chainsaw with an 18-in chain bar.
 It is perfect for light to medium cutting needs, for example, firewood cutting.